fhircast/sandbox.js/README.md

 ![twoBrowserSessions](/images/twoBrowserSessions.png)

+## SMART launch
+One topic for FHIRcast is how to get the latest context when starting up.
+The SMART on FHIR launch scenario offers a built-in method.
+The sandbox supports this by providing the launch endpoint for SMART launch.

+Test the SMART launch by navigating to the SMART launch sandbox: http://launch.smarthealthit.org .

+Alternatively this [link](http://launch.smarthealthit.org/index.html?auth_error=&fhir_version_1=r2&fhir_version_2=r2&iss=&launch_ehr=1&launch_url=https%3A%2F%2Freporting-fhircast.azurewebsites.net%2F&patient=smart-4444001&prov_skip_auth=1&prov_skip_login=1&provider=COREPRACTITIONER1&pt_skip_auth=1&public_key=&sb=&sde=&sim_ehr=1&token_lifetime=15&user_pt=)  will launch the online reporting client from the SMART sandbox.

 ## Troubleshooting
 * **The log text area does not display any messages:**  Possibly the websocket connection between your browser and the hub is not working.
 There could be a proxy server in your route that needs a software update or configuration change to support the websocket 'upgrade' http header.
 Another possibility is that you are using more websockets than your deployment allows.
 For example, the smallest Azure deployment specifies a maximum of 5 sockets.
 In any case, the lack of a websocket does not prevent operation.
 You should still see the responses to the messages in the small text areas next to the send buttons but you will not see events being received by the clients.
 * **The buttons do not work:** Using the browser developer tool, check in the console why the http messages are not going out.
 If you are testing with another instance, you may have to enable 'send data across domains' in your browser security settings.
 Another possibility is that the receiving endpoint does not have the 'Access-Control-Allow-Origin' header.